πŸ‡°πŸ‡· Lesson 1: Hangul Consonants

 Korean has 14 basic consonant letters.
 Each has a name and represents a specific sound.
 Pay attention to how the sound can change depending on its position in a syllable.

-LetterNameInitial SoundFinal Sound (λ°›μΉ¨)Think Of
+LetterNameInitial SoundFinal Sound (λ°›μΉ¨)Shape origin

-γ„±κΈ°μ— (giyeok)g (as in go)kThe letter mimics the tongue touching the back of the mouth
+γ„±κΈ°μ— (giyeok)g (as in go)kPictograph β€” the tongue root closing the throat

-γ„΄λ‹ˆμ€ (nieun)n (as in no)nTongue touching the roof of the mouth
+γ„΄λ‹ˆμ€ (nieun)n (as in no)nPictograph β€” the tongue touching the upper palate

-γ…λ―ΈμŒ (mieum)m (as in mom)mShape of closed lips
+γ…λ―ΈμŒ (mieum)m (as in mom)mPictograph β€” the outline of the mouth

-γ……μ‹œμ˜· (siot)s (as in sun)tShape of a tooth
+γ……μ‹œμ˜· (siot)s (as in sun)tPictograph β€” the shape of a tooth

-γ…ŠμΉ˜μ“ (chieut)ch (as in chin)tγ…ˆ + extra breath (aspiration mark on top)
+γ…ŠμΉ˜μ“ (chieut)ch (as in chin)tγ…ˆ + one stroke

-ㅋ킀읔 (kieuk)k (as in kite)kγ„± + extra breath
+ㅋ킀읔 (kieuk)k (as in kite)kγ„± + one stroke

-γ…Œν‹°μ• (tieut)t (as in top)tγ„· + extra breath
+γ…Œν‹°μ• (tieut)t (as in top)tγ„· + one stroke

-ㅍ피읖 (pieup)p (as in park)pγ…‚ + extra breath
+ㅍ피읖 (pieup)p (as in park)pγ…‚ + one stroke

 βœ… Pattern to Notice